 - It does not produce a Return of Trading Details report, which Revenue has started to insist on in recent years.
 This report is very time-consuming to produce.

-Xero is perfect for you if… you are a visual worker and you appreciate beautiful dashboards.
+Xero is the perfect choice if … you are a visual worker and you appreciate beautiful dashboards.
 Also, if you’re an Amazon, Alibaba, Etsy or eBay seller, Xero has special integrations so you can stay in control of your finances.

 Kashflow is a UK product which, like Xero, has had to adapt to the Irish market.
 The interface on Kashflow is very user-friendly and easy to navigate, but probably not at the same level as Xero.
 The company is well established in the UK market and has won numerous awards.

 Kashflow’s user-friendliness and adaptation to the Irish market have made it a very popular piece of software.

-- It handles bank feeds for most of the Irish banks very well
+- It handles bank feeds for most Irish banks very well

 - It can also handle the Irish cash accounting for VAT